Law - Political Science - Administration

 Module 1 (20 hours)

-The sources of the law of obligations Internal, European, comparative, private, codification
+Sources of contract law Internal, European, comparative, private, codification

 Module 2 (120 hours)